 Fentanyl is a dangerous drug of abuse due to its very high potential for overdose because of its high potency.
 Lacing drugs like cocaine and heroin with fentanyl is believed to account for a significant proportion of the increase in fatal overdoses associated with these drugs.

 There is no way to visually inspect a substance to tell if fentanyl is in it, but you can use a lab test to determine if a drug is laced with fentanyl.

 Aside from meth laced with fentanyl, the biggest danger from adulterants in meth is from the products used in the manufacturing of the drug.
-There are some sites that offer lab tests for methamphetamine; however, the reliability and validity of these tests is not well documented.
+Some sites offer lab tests for methamphetamine; however, the reliability and validity of these tests are not well documented.

 According to the DEA, there might be color clues regarding the types of residue in the product.